Istanbul - The City That Spans Two Continents - Turkey

 An alternative way to see the Maiden's Tower if you want to base yourself on the European side, is to take the ferry to Üsküdar, from where it's just a 5 minutes walk.
 Or if you take the Bosporus Boat Tour you will pass pretty close.

-There is also a restaurant/café and in the evenings reservations are required if you want to dine here.
-Just don't forget you credit card.
+There is also a restaurant/café, and in the evenings, reservations are required if you want to dine here.
+Just don't forget your credit card.

-This is not an option for penny pinching travellers like myself.
+This is not an option for penny-pinching travellers like me.

-The Asian side of Istanbul doesn't have the pull of Sultanahmet with the Blue Mosque, Hagia Sofia or the Topaki Palace but it's still a cool place with lots of vibe and buzzing streets.
+The Asian side of Istanbul doesn't have the pull of Sultanahmet with the Blue Mosque, Hagia Sofia or the Topkapi Palace, but it's still a cool place with lots of vibe and buzzing streets.

 I found this place, Destan Halk Lokantası.
 I need cheap, filling and healthy.
 I ate here at least once a day.

-There is also a restaurant/café and in the evenings reservations are required if you want to dine here.
-Just don't forget you credit card.
+There is also a restaurant/café, and in the evenings, reservations are required if you want to dine here.
+Just don't forget your credit card.

-This is not an option for penny pinching travellers like myself.
+This is not an option for penny-pinching travellers like me.

-The Asian side of Istanbul doesn't have the pull of Sultanahmet with the Blue Mosque, Hagia Sofia or the Topaki Palace but it's still a cool place with lots of vibe and buzzing streets.
+The Asian side of Istanbul doesn't have the pull of Sultanahmet with the Blue Mosque, Hagia Sofia or the Topkapi Palace, but it's still a cool place with lots of vibe and buzzing streets.

 I found this place, Destan Halk Lokantası.
 I need cheap, filling and healthy.
 I ate here at least once a day.